hpcleuven/VscDocumentation/source/leuven/genius_decommissioning.rst

-Most remaining parts of :ref:`Genius <Genius hardware>` will be decommissioned when we start the pilot phases for the :ref:`new Tier-2 cluster <2025 hardware>`.
-This should happen sometime between the third week and the fourth week of March.
+Most remaining parts of :ref:`Genius <Genius hardware>` will be decommissioned when we start the pilot phases for the :ref:`Tier-2 Mindwell cluster <mindwell hardware>`.
+This should happen towards end of April.

 .. note::